 With summer in full swing and all those lovely fresh veggies to choose from, salads have become a bigger part of our menu selection.
-To many of our friends salads are simply a bowl of lettuce with tomatoes, maybe a cucumber or a handful of store bought croutons…..definitely not my idea of a salad.
+Too many of our friend’s salads are simply a bowl of lettuce with tomatoes, maybe a cucumber or a handful of store-bought croutons…..definitely not my idea of a salad.
 In our household salads are anything but boring and you never know what might end up in my salad bowl.

-I used a cheese tortellini for my pasta selection, but a meat tortellini would have been a nice addition adding a more distinctive flavor to the salad.
+I used cheese tortellini for my pasta selection, but meat tortellini would have been a nice addition adding a more distinctive flavor to the salad.
 Served up on a bed of romaine with some garlic toasts, it was perfect summertime lunch, light yet satisfying.
-Of course we ended the meal with a few slices of watermelon for dessert…..sigh, I do love summer!
+Of course, we ended the meal with a few slices of watermelon for dessert…..sigh, I do love summer!